coolar-star/COOL/docs/philosophy/index.md

 - memory and perception are reconstructive,
 - consciousness is a continuous regenerative illusion,
 - continuity of self emerges from ongoing reconstruction,
-and shows the structural parallel to LLMs, which also operate via regeneration rather than storage.
+- and there is a structural parallel to LLMs, which also operate via regeneration rather than storage.
 Provides the philosophical basis for COOL’s non-storage, regeneration-first design.

 ---